vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 Using this this script will result in a TAP installation with the following configuration:

-* It uses the `light` profile, so does not include the supply chain security tools, the API Portal or the Learning Center.
+* It uses the `full` profile, so includes all components.
 * The `basic` supply chain is installed.
-* The TAP GUI and other endpoints exposed over HTTPS using self-signed certificates.
+* The TAP GUI and other endpoints are exposed over HTTPS using self-signed certificates.

 Before running the script you must edit the `environment.sh`